-I will try and keep this reasonably up to date, but it will depend on how
+I will try to keep this reasonably up to date, but it will depend on how

 much work (and news) I have at the time.

 Just finished a Sassafras mandola.
 I have not made any mandolas for a while and none from Sassafras, so was interesting.
 Very nice indeed.
 Got the mandola bug and am now making another mandola, this time will be a Goldfinch mandola.
 Have started work on an assymetric Classical with short scale length, first one.

 Ok, OK OK !!!
 I get the message from the web site design company harassers, they are driving me crazy.
 This web site is a dinosaur, and it is getting unwieldy to maintain, I know, I know.
 Very old design and not mobile friendly, but it was originally built around 1998 so that is not surprising.
 Is time to do something about it, so I am currently building a new website which will replace this one.
 Unfortunately this site is now so big it is a big job to re-build the new one.
 This is going to take some time, and probably will have some of the old site mixed in with the new while I do the conversion.
 Not ready yet to release, but I am working on it.
 Now I know why so many websites are still not mobile friendly.
 It is very time consuming to convert an old site that has been around for a while and has grown, and if you get someone else to do it can be very expensive.
 So to the website design/build companies - please leave me alone!